Clumsynite/notion-clone/README.md

-# Getting Started with Create React App
+# notion-clone

+## Introduction

+This project was made with help and reference from this article `https://medium.com/swlh/how-to-build-a-text-editor-like-notion-c510aedfdfcc`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).